 Think of it in terms of working at an office where most of the people there are, let’s say, die-hard Dodgers fans.
 They not only hang Dodgers pennants and other paraphernalia up, they get offended when you put up a banner for any other team (especially if it’s bigger than their pennant).
 In fact, they get upset if you don’t put up a Dodgers pennant in your cubicle or office.
 They get downright pissy about it, in fact.
 A coworker emails everyone:

-Can I just say how disappointed I am that the Dodgers won yesterday, but Linda chooses to celebrate by hanging her daughter’s artwork instead.
+Can I just say how disappointed I am that even though the Dodgers won yesterday, Linda chooses to celebrate by hanging her daughter’s artwork instead.

 And you know you’re going to catch all kinds of dirty looks and snide remarks all day.